 More Engineering students are not writing exams, quizzes, tests or completing labs and, instead, are submitting medical documentation to delay completion of the academic task or have that component re-weighted in their grade distribution.
 In the last year (since implementing a tracking system for medical notes), the faculty has recorded more than 2,000 accommodations.
 Just this past May, more than 170 students wrote special exams – there were 71 in the same period last year.

 “Sadly, the missing and delaying of course components – even if validated by a medical note – does not always contribute to a student’s success.
 It can often have an effect, like a snowplow, of just pushing things off until they pile up, thus contributing to increased stress levels,” she said.

 Tattersall has coined the term “intrusive advising” as a way to get the conversation started with students.
 As soon as undergraduate services start getting indicators – be it midterm grades, notes from professors or other students – Tattersall will email the student with a note saying something as simple as ‘Hey, how’s it going?’
 Almost every time, this begins the conversation and allows the student to open up and talk about their concerns.

 “It’s not so much what it was that went wrong outside of their control – it’s more about what could they have done that is within their control,” she said.

-“Students tend to look at bad situations with what they are doing wrong, all the problems.
+“Students tend to look at bad situations with what they are doing wrong.
 They need to focus on their strengths and apply that to a situation where things are challenging.
 The key is prevention rather than treatment.
 The more we can make it so a student doesn’t end up with depression or anxiety, to the point where they need therapy and treatment, is our goal.”